tomerfiliba/agnos/site/userguide/server.rst

+.. _doc-server:

 Server-Side APIs
 ================

 This section describes writing the server-side implementation of an Agnos service.
-As with the :doc:`client`, the API names vary slightly between languages, since ``libagnos`` follows the naming convention of each language.
+As with the :ref:`doc-client`, the API names vary slightly between languages, since ``libagnos`` follows the naming convention of each language.
 The "official" name is the ``java`` one, and the code snippets here are given in ``java``, assuming it's popular enough to serve as *lingua franca*.